 - Made in the USA.

 1. Why do I need enzymes?
 Enzymes are responsible for constructing, synthesizing, carrying, dispensing, delivering, and eliminating the ingredients and chemicals our body uses.
 Digestive enzymes break down food to release nutrients for energy production, cell growth, and repair.
-Systemic enzymes are mechanical lubrication that help your all your body's processes function properly.
+Systemic enzymes support the body's processes.

 2. Does food contain enzymes?
-Raw, live foods contain enzymes; cooked and processed foods are totally void of beneficial enzymes.
-A digestive enzyme supplement enhances the digestion and increases the nutritional value of food.
-The common effects of indigestion, bloating, and gas are typically alleviated.
-Some people report discontinuing use of antacids.
+Raw, live foods contain enzymes; cooked and processed foods are void of enzymes.
+A digestive enzyme supplement enhances digestion to get the full nutritional value of food.

 3. Are enzymes harmful?
-No, as active protein molecules, enzymes do not accumulate in the body.
-They provide beneficial enzymatic activity which may last from one to four hours.
+Not at all!
+As active protein molecules, enzymes do not accumulate in the body.

 Additional Tips for Effective Enzyme Support